 Term – September 1, 2001 through April 30, 2003 for Package One and September 1, 2001 through April 30, 2002 for Package Two.

-Volume – The maximum daily quantity awarded by Kern River to X under the Open Season for Package One and Package Two, as applicable, expressed in MMBtus per day (for the purposes of this Agreement, 1 MMBtu shall equal 1 Mcf)
+Volume – 700 MMBtu per day for Package One and 3,000 MMBtu per day for Package Two (for the purposes of this Agreement, 1 MMBtu shall equal 1 Mcf).

-ENA shall provide X with a written statement detailing the Mark Payment, if any (the “Mark Statement”).
-The Mark Statement shall be conclusively binding on ENA and X and shall be provided to X along with the Mark Payment, if any, no later than thirty (30) days following the completion and execution of the permanent assignment and release of the Capacity from X to ENA (or its designated affiliate).
+ENA shall provide X with a written statement detailing Payment One, if any (the “Payment One Statement”).
+The Payment One Statement shall be conclusively binding on ENA and X and shall be provided to X along with Payment One, if any, no later than thirty (30) days following the completion and execution of the permanent assignment and release of the Capacity from X to ENA (or its designated affiliate).

-B. Accrual Payment.
-The Accrual Payment shall calculated during the period of time from in-service date of Kern River’s expansion through August 31, 2003 (the “Accrual Period”), and shall be equal to the postive value, if any, of the following formula:
+B. Payment Two.
+Payment Two shall be calculated during the period of time from in-service date of Kern River’s expansion through August 31, 2001 (the “Period”), and shall be equal to the postive value, if any, of the following formula:

-Accrual Volume, multiplied by (FP Market – FP Supply) for each delivery point utilized minus the Tariff Rate, multiplied by the Payment Ratio.
+Actual Volume, multiplied by (Market Price – Supply Price) for each delivery point utilized minus the Tariff Rate, multiplied by the Payment Ratio.

-For the purposes of the above formula for the Accrual Payment, the terms above shall have the following specified meanings:
+For the purposes of the above formula for Payment Two, the terms above shall have the following specified meanings:

-FP Market – The contract price that ENAactually receives for physical gas at the delivery points on the Capacity.
+Market Price – The contract price that ENA receives for physical gas at the delivery points or alternative delivery points on the Capacity, as such points are available.

-FP Supply – The contract price that ENAactually pays for physical gas volumes purchased at the receipt points on the Capacity
+Supply Price – The contract price that ENA pays for physical gas volumes purchased at the receipt points on the Capacity

 Payment Ratio – 0.25

-Tariff Rate- All reservation and commodity rates, fuel charges, and all other charges and surcharges incurred by ENA for transportation of the Accrual Volume on Kern River under Kern River’s tariff, for Package One and Package Two, as applicable.
+Tariff Rate- All reservation and commodity rates, fuel charges, and all other charges and surcharges incurred by ENA for transportation of the Actual Volume on Kern River under Kern River’s tariff, for Package One and Package Two, as applicable.

-Accrual Volume – The volume actually transported and delivered on the Capacity in MMBtu’s per day (for the purposes of this Agreement, 1 MMBtu shall equal 1 Mcf)
+Actual Volume – The volume actually transported and delivered on the Capacity in MMBtu’s per day (for the purposes of this Agreement, 1 MMBtu shall equal 1 Mcf)

-X agrees that ENA shall have the right in its sole discretion to obtain the FP Market or FP Supply prices and obtain such prices for either a complete month or a partial month or on a daily basis and settlethe Accrual Payment above based on such prices.
-[ENA has no obligation to transport any gas on Kern River during theAccrual Period in the difference between the FP Market and FP Supply prices is negative.]
+X agrees that ENA shall have the right in its sole discretion to obtain the Market Price(s) or Supply Price(s) and obtain such prices for either a complete month or a partial month or on a daily basis and settle Payment Two above based on such prices.
+ENA shall have no obligation to transport any gas on Kern River during the Period if the difference between the Market Price and the Supply Price is negative.

-ENA shall provide X with a written statement detailing the Accrual Payment, if any, and its calculation (the “Accrual Statement”) along withthe Accrual Payment within thirty (30) days following the month of physical delivery.
-The Accrual Statement shall be conclusively binding on ENA and X.
+ENA shall provide X with a written statement detailing Payment Two, if any, and its calculation (the “Payment Two Statement”) along with Payment Two within thirty (30) days following the month of physical delivery.
+The Payment Two Statement shall be conclusively binding on ENA and X.

 THIS AMENDMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, EXCLUDING ANY CONFLICTS-OF-LAW RULE OR PRINCIPLE WHICH MIGHT REFER TO THE LAWS OF ANOTHER STATE.